swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

     as type: T.Type
   ) where T: ConvertibleToBytes & BitwiseCopyable

-  /// Appends a value's bytes to the span's memory.
+  /// Appends a value's bytes to this span's bytes.
   ///
   /// There must be at least `MemoryLayout<T>.size` bytes available
   /// in the span.